TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Initial handshake&interpolation issues
+    - RCON slowed down the initial handshake
+	- The map list was sent twice
+        - in the future, the block message should be sent more aggressively
+    - maxMessagesPerPacket was only 32 - that's why the number of predicted steps kept rising past 500ms latency.
+        - and it catched up for a while on connect even with ~200 ms ping
+    - The glitch on spawn is because team choice + button presses were squashed which made movement commands ineffective

 - interpolation bug (STILL!!!)
 	- happens not just on connection but also when resycing on the web after switching tabs